 LEAVE THE PLANNING TO US

-- Entertainment options including televisions, a music player and board games
+- Entertainment options include televisions, music players and board games

-- Private swimming pool with sun loungers and a red-roofed gazebo
+- Private pool surrounded by a deck with sun umbrellas and sun beds

 The diversity of cuisine in India is unparalleled and no visit to one of our India villas is complete without sampling the delicious fare on offer.
 It is well-known that the best food in any country is homemade and cooked in the kitchens of the locals.
 At Elite Havens, we bring the experience of home dining to you, albeit in style.
 Relish local and international fare cooked to your taste by a private cook who will craft meals to delight you, day after day.